Fly private on Dassault’s most flexible Falcon jet

 Short runways presenting a challenge to your business travel?
 Hot temperatures keeping you grounded?
 Not when you’re inside the Falcon 2000S – on a warm day in Chicago, the 2000S can fly from Chicago Executive and carry six passengers non-stop all the way to Bogota, Colombia – now think of all the previously unavailable routes you can enjoy when flying in the 2000S.

 Contact Us | Falcon 2000S Charter, Sales, and Management

 For availability and hourly rates on hiring the Falcon 2000S, or acquisitions, sales, fractional ownership, and jet card membership info, call us at 1-888-987-5387.

-* Average hourly rates are examples and vary depending on make, model and year; amenities, routing and scheduling/availability, and do not include fuel or taxes.
+* Average hourly rates vary depending on make, model and year; amenities, routing and scheduling/availability, and do not include fuel, taxes, crew charges, ramp, hangar, FBO, overnights, daily minimums, taxes, international fees, catering, ground transport, or de-icing.
+If you would like an accurate quote, please call or email.
+Pictures are for example only.
+The age, color, interior layout, hourly rates, specifications, dimensions may all vary between aircraft.
 All images provided courtesy of Dassault Aviation unless noted otherwise.